Can taking probiotics really help lower cholesterol and help with weight loss?

 Probiotics help to reduce these two factors by modulating systemic and local inflammation.

-This effect is mediated through an improvement in intestinal permeability and therefore a reduction in absorption of inflammation cytokines.
+This effect is mediated through an improvement in intestinal permeability and therefore a reduction in the absorption of inflammation cytokines.

 These major effects can be summed up through the following 4 pathways: